Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: Introduction

-The following intuitive picture motivated our work with bundles over quaternionic-K\"ahler manifolds.
-The manifold $C = {\Bbb P} T_x M$ is has a quaternionic structure, which comes from the $SU(2)$-action on $T_xM$.
-We know that bundles which are compatible with a hyperk\"ahler structure (hyperholomorphic bundles) are (semi-)stable.
-If we were able to prove that the bundle $\pi^* F\restrict C$ is in some way compatible with quaternionic structure on $C$, we could hope to prove that it is (semi-)stable.

-To give a precise formulation of these heuristic arguments, we need to work with the theory of quaternionic-K\"ahler manifolds, developed by Berard-Bergery and Salamon (\cite{_Salamon_}).
+To study the singularities of coherent sheaves on hyperk\"ahler manifolds, we consider vector bundles over quaternionic-K\"ahler manifolds, studied by Berard Bergery and Salamon (\cite{_Salamon_}).
 A quaternionic-K\"ahler manifold (\ref{_q-K_Definition_}) is a Riemannian manifold $Q$ equipped with a bundle $W$ of algebras acting on its tangent bundle, and satisfying the following conditions.
 The fibers of $W$ are (non-canonically) isomorphic to the quaternion algebra, the map $W\hookrightarrow \End(TQ)$ is compatible with the Levi-Civita connection, and the unit quaternions $h\in W$ act as orthogonal automorphisms on $TQ$.
-For each quaternion-K\"ahler manifold $Q$, one has a twistor space $\Tw(Q)$ (\ref{_twi_q-K_Definition_}), which is a total space of a spherical fibration consisting of all $h\in W$ satisfying $h^2=-1$.
-The twistor space is a complex manifold (\cite{_Salamon_}), and it is K\"ahler unless $W$ is flat, in which case $Q$ is hyperk\"ahler.
+For each quaternionic-K\"ahler manifold $Q$, one has a twistor space $\Tw(Q)$ (\ref{_twi_q-K_Definition_}), which is a total space of a spherical fibration consisting of all $h\in W$ satisfying $h^2=-1$.
 Further on, we shall use the term ``quaternionic-K\"ahler'' for manifolds with non-trivial $W$.

 Consider the twistor space $\Tw(M)$ of a hyperk\"ahler manifold $M$, \\ equipped with a natural map Let $(B, \nabla)$ be a bundle over $M$ equipped with a hyperholomorphic connection.
 A pullback $(\sigma^* B, \sigma^*\nabla)$ is a holomorphic bundle on $\Tw(M)$ (\ref{_autodua_(1,1)-on-twi_Lemma_}), that is, the operator $\sigma^*\nabla^{0,1}$ is a holomorphic structure operator on $\sigma^* B$.
 This correspondence is called {\bf the direct twistor transform}.
 It is invertible: from a holomorphic bundle $(\sigma^* B, \sigma^*\nabla^{0,1})$ on $\Tw(M)$ it is possible to reconstruct $(B, \nabla)$, which is unique (\cite{_NHYM_}; see also \ref{_dire_inve_twisto_Theorem_}).